tchainzzz/reports/_posts/2021-03-18-dont-kid-yourself.md

 * a small **gold-labeled** set of 7426 conversational turns over 270 conversations.
 For each conversational turn, we output whether we believe each context is from a young or old user, or unknown, based on that turn (and the turns before it).
 * a **weakly-supervised** set of 102252 turns over 1854 conversations.
 These are scraped programmatically using manually identified phrases associated with age, such as “mommy”, “daddy”, “my kids”, “schoolwork” -- taking care to include both gendered and gender-neutral terminology.
 We also scrape instances of “years old”, where the user explicitly makes an age disclosure.
 Conversational turns prior to the age-identifying phrase are labeled as unknown, while all turns including and after the phrase are labeled with the corresponding age group label.

-From these sets of data, we construct weakly-supervised (WS) and gold-labeled subsets for training and evaluation.
+From these sets of data, we construct weakly-supervised and gold-labeled subsets for training and evaluation.
 These subsets are engineered to be balanced in the number of positive and negative conversations and conversational turns, with steps taken to prevent data leakage between splits.
 We do a stratified 70-15-15 train-val-test split.

 ## Modeling